 If you’ve interviewed a lot of people and found high-quality candidates for the position, you want to move quickly.

 “Don’t delay in making a decision,” Deosingh said.
 “Make sure all the stakeholders (if applicable) are available to interview and give feedback in a timely fashion.
 The demand for skilled employees is still high, and you can lose a potential hire to other opportunities if you delay.”
 [Read related article: How to Write a Job Offer Letter]

 “Make sure to give an irresistible job offer,” Schwartz said.
 “Most high-quality employees demand higher pay and good benefits.”

-Regardless of how good you think the offer is, prepare for a bit of negotiation on salary and employee benefits.
+Regardless of how good you think the offer is, prepare for some negotiation on salary and employee benefits.

 “Allow the potential employee to think about your offer, and if he/she doesn’t agree, try to negotiate,” Schwartz said.
 “Negotiation should always be a win-win situation.”

-A final step you should consider is to conduct a background check to ensure there are no significant red flags before bringing the person into your workplace.
+A final step you should consider is conducting a background check to ensure there are no significant red flags before bringing the person into your workplace.

 “If you think the prospective applicant suits the position you require, you can do a background check,” Schwartz said.
 “This will confirm the decision you made.”

 Hiring remote workers has become common for businesses amidst the COVID-19 pandemic, and it comes with its own set of challenges.
 When funneling remote candidates through the hiring process, you’ll need to make a few adjustments.

 “While the core principles of onboarding remain the same, there are differences,” Deosingh said.
 “They cannot see your physical space.
 Much of the onboarding process includes the opportunity to see the space and get acclimated to the physical location.”